mrsonne/hubit/docs/examples.md

 --------------------------------------------------------------------------------------------------
 ```

-The second run (top) using component-caching is faster than the first run (bottom).
+The second run (top) uses component-caching and is faster than the first run (bottom).
 Both queries spawn 17 workers in order to complete the query, but in the case where component-caching is active (top) 8 workers reuse results provided by the remaining 9 workers.

 For smaller jobs any speed-up obtained my using component-level caching cannot be seen on the wall clock when using multi-processing.
-The effect will, however, be apparent in the model `log()`.
+The effect will, however, be apparent in the model [log][hubit.model.HubitModel.log] as seen above.